lpantano/mypubs/srnaseq/mirqc/ready_report.md

 |------:|-------:|------:|-----:|-------:|-----:|
 | 0.3806|   1.071|  2.007| 1.667|   2.156| 2.891|

-the logFC is 1.6 that is a FC of log2(1/0.25)=2 that should be C according to description
+the logFC is 1.6 that is similar to the expected FC = log2(1/0.25) = 2

 Same happens when comparing B vs D